 (2) No act or omission of a person acting in place of another under this clause shall be questioned on the ground that the occasion for the acting had not arisen or had ceased.

-[Clause 3 amended by No. 28 of 2006 s.
+[Clause 3 amended: No. 28 of 2006 s.
 423(2).]

 4. Remuneration of certain directors